FM 87.6 · Signal lost

 What it is

 The Heavy Shadow is a supernatural noir set in the rain-lashed streets and spectral margins of London.
-It follows Kasra — a Walker who moves between the living city and the Grey, a spirit realm most people never know exists.
+It follows Kasra, a Walker who moves between the living city and the Grey, a spirit realm most people never know exists.
 At its heart, the novel is a story about perception: what we see when the noise of the world goes quiet, and what waits on the other side of that silence.

 Why this book

 Readers drawn to dark urban fantasy, psychological tension, and occult mythology will find The Heavy Shadow a compact, immersive experience.
 The pacing is cinematic, the world-building is grounded in London's real geography, and the supernatural rules feel earned.
-It is a short book that leaves a long impression.

 Where to find it